McDonald's to sell its Russian business, try to keep workers

-The Chicago-based company announced in early March that it was temporarily closing its stores in Russia but would continue to pay employees.
-On Monday, it said it would seek to have a Russian buyer hire those workers and pay them until the sale closes.
-It did not identify a prospective buyer.
+The Chicago-based fast food giant said in early March that it was temporarily closing its stores in Russia but would continue to pay its employees.
+Without naming a prospective Russian buyer, McDonald’s said Monday that it would seek one to hire its workers and pay them until the sale closes.

 CEO Chris Kempczinski said the “dedication and loyalty to McDonald's” of employees and hundreds of Russian suppliers made it a difficult decision to leave.